 √ Read a lot!
 Study English language newspapers online, analyze journal articles in your field, read stories to your children, even read ads—-anything that makes you think in English!

-√ Practice the English you need for university study or to understand your professional or business colleagues: sign up for English Detective, our free newsletter.
-See the sign up form on the left or see its back issues.
+√ Get practical English hints and practice activities: sign up for English Detective, our free newsletter.
+See the sign up form on the left.

 Try this short quiz to see if the lessons and exercises in EnglishHints.com could help you learn English online.
 (See bottom of the page for suggestions about related pages.)